 Ledgers aren't a monolithic entity; they come in various flavors to cater to different needs:

-• Subsidiary Ledgers: These are mini-ledgers focused on specific areas like accounts receivable or inventory, offering detailed breakdowns within the grand narrative of the general ledger.
+- Subsidiary Ledgers: These are mini-ledgers focused on specific areas, like accounts receivable or inventory, offering detailed breakdowns within the general ledger's grand narrative.

 How to Write an Accounting Ledger?